Design and Technologies to Build What’s Next

 This profile is part of a paid investor education campaign.*

-Recently, YDX Innovation launched Arkave, one of the most advanced and immersive Virtual Reality gaming platforms in the world.
-The Company is now expanding its network of gaming arenas with the goal of becoming the most popular multiplayer VR arena in the world.
-The first store was opened in December and the company is negotiating dozens of new locations worldwide, but with the main focus in North America.
+Part of YDX Innovation is its Arkave division, one of the most advanced and immersive virtual reality gaming platforms in the world.
+The company is now expanding its network of gaming arenas with the goal of becoming the most popular multiplayer VR arena in the world.
+The first Arkave VR Arena was opened in December 2018 and the company is negotiating dozens of new locations worldwide, with a primary focus in North America.

 YDX Innovation’s branded experiences and conceptual exhibition arm, YDreams Global, has delivered over 1,300 interactive experiences for brands such as Coca-Cola, Qualcomm, Disney, Cisco, Nike and NBA.
-YDreams Global also works as a partner for companies and brands to reframe their strategy through relevant human-centered ventures that integrates digital experience with the physical presence and venues.
-YDX Innovation anticipates future challenges and connects them with the needs of the market, building innovative concepts and delivering them with international excellence.
+YDreams Global also works as a partner for companies and brands to reframe their strategy through relevant human-centered ventures that integrate digital experience with a physical presence and venues.
+YDreams Global anticipates future challenges and connects them with the needs of the market, building innovative concepts and delivering them with international excellence.

 - Completed over 1,300 projects and over 5,000 interactive experiences in over 30 countries.

 - Released franchisable VR gaming platform with first store in large shopping mall in Sao Paulo and signed first deal in the US.

 - Clients include Fortune 500s such as Coca Cola, Qualcomm, Disney, NBA, Nike, Intel and Cisco.

-- Generated over C$22 million in revenue over the past 6 years.
+- Generated over C$24 million in revenue over the past 7 years.

 - 3 patents in AR Elements, Virtual Sightseeing and Interactive Shelves technology.